 The Life Skills Program is a service for students with significant cognitive and academic delays, existing concurrently with deficits in adaptive behavior.
 These programs are for students who will likely need a life-skills or functional approach to academic instruction.
 The students who are assigned to the programs, based on their needs, receive transportation from their homes to the schools.

-The Positive Behavior Support Program supports students with either a health impairment or social/emotional behavior disability that adversely affects the student's educational performance.
+Achieve is a positive behavior support program that provides students with strategies to develop self-regulation and social competence.
 These classrooms are designed for students who need support in learning behavioral controls so that they can access learning opportunities.
 Each student has a Functional Behavior Assessment and Behavior Intervention Plan.
 Classes are structured so that teachers can work individually with each child's particular needs in this area.
 Typically, students receive special transportation if it is indicated on the IEP.

 Gaining Ownership of Adult Lives (GOAL); an 18-21 Transition Program

 The GOAL Program is designed to be a link between high school and adult life.
 It is a transition program that provides a sequence of school-based experiences and training to assist a trainee with special needs to become more self-reliant and independent.
 GOAL is not for students who need a full-time academic program.
-Students who enter the GOAL Program usually have completed their high school requirements.
+Students who enter the GOAL Program usually have completed most of their high school requirements.
 Everett Public Schools has three classrooms for GOAL.
 1. Sequoia High School, 2.
 Everett Senior Center-Volunteers of America and 3.
 Providence Hospital-Project Search.

 Students Transitioning Responsibly into Vocational Experiences (STRIVE); an 18-21 Transition Program

 The STRIVE Program is designed to be a link between high school and adult life.
 As with GOAL, it is a transition program that provides a sequence of school-based experiences and training to assist a trainee with special needs to become more self-reliant and independent.
 STRIVE is not a place for students who need a full-time academic program.
-Students who enter the GOAL Program usually have completed their high school graduation requirements in a Life Skills Program.
+Students who enter the STRIVE program usually have completed most of their high school requirements.

 For some students whose needs are more specialized, placement in schools or programs that are not in our district is provided.